chrisdutz/virtual-factory/robot-arm/README.md

 | Oven Intake    |   420 |   840 |   880 |
 | Hig-Bay Ingest |    40 |    20 |  1324 |
 | Hig-Bay Output |   120 |   220 |  1324 |

+However, I want the robot-arm to be as flexible as possible, so I'll be implementing this program in a way that on startup via Modbus a controller will be storing the position data into registers of the PLC.

+Each one being a tripple of:
+- vertical encoder postion
+- horizontal encoder postion
+- rotational encoder postion

+Each of these tripples will simply be referred to by their index.

+So a robot arm position will be referred to as `position-number` and contain the values of:
+- Vertical postion   = R5100 + ( 3 x {`position-number`} ) + 0
+- Horizontal postion = R5100 + ( 3 x {`position-number`} ) + 1
+- Rotational postion = R5100 + ( 3 x {`position-number`} ) + 2

+In general the robot arm will be controlled by a controller, which generally can issue two types of commands:

+- `1`: Bring the arm into a position
+- `2`: Move a token from one postion to another
+- `99`: Reset to home position

+In order to give the arm a command, the controller first writes the source-position number into the register `R5000`.
+If it's a token move command, it also writes the target-position number into the register `R5001`.
+After that's done, the controller tells the robot arm that it's finished and what type of command it's going to execute, by writing `1` or `2` into `R5002`.